IvoryDuke/HillVacuum/MANUAL.md

 ### Enter
 If there are only two selected vertexes on each selected brush that has selected vertexes, splits them in two using the line passing through the vertexes as clip line.
 It fails if at least one brush is a triangle or the selected vertexes are consecutive.
+Otherwise, if the polygon to path subtool is enabled, pressing it finalizes the path creation and the generated path can be assigned to an entity.

 ### Backspace
 Deletes all selected vertexes, unless there is at least one brush that would become a point or line, or be erased, if such vertexes were deleted.